ameksike/KsRestClient/README.md

 # KsRestClient
 Simple library to operate with REST API as a local library in your project.
+For more information see our [wiki](https://github.com/ameksike/ks-rest-client/wiki).

 ### Install
 ```js